30 Clever Cooking Secrets Only Chefs Know

 Get out your grill and/or smoker.

-You're probably itching to get outdoors, and luckily, you can break out your grill or smoker without breaking social distancing guidelines.
+It's always a good time to break out your grill or smoker.
 Ollier suggests making a brisket, like this Texas-style smoked brisket.

 Use healthy substitutions.

-Substitutions are a big theme of cooking during social distancing, and Michelin-star chef Aliya LeeKong, chief culinary officer of RealEats, suggests swapping healthy substitutions in for everyday ingredients to help maintain your goals while cooking at home.
+Michelin-starred chef and cookbook author Aliya LeeKong suggests swapping healthy substitutions for everyday ingredients to help maintain your goals while cooking at home.
 For example, LeeKong recommends using avocado instead of mayo; quinoa instead of oats; whole grains instead of bread or breadcrumbs; and maple sugar instead of refined sugar.

 Bake bread and dough.